 Many people suffer from depression in this world due to stress and a variety of reasons—people who suffer from depression experience a decline in their mental and physical health.
 Depression is a leading cause of death and disability across the world.
 Almost one in ten Americans are affected by depression, and half of them don’t even get proper treatment, as told by the Journal of Clinical Psychiatry.
 “When depression goes untreated, it’s often because people can’t overcome issues with mobility, travel distance, transportation costs or time off work – all of which may be addressed by telemedicine.”

 If people do not get treatment at the right time, depression can lead to mobility issues and other problems in the body.
-Therefore, it is essential to deal with and treat depression in the beginning; otherwise, it can lead to several issues.
+Therefore, it is essential to deal with and treat depression initially; otherwise, it can lead to several issues.

 What is Telemedicine?

 Telemedicine is an alternative to traditional treatment.
 It is a practice to diagnose and treat patients from a distance without meeting them in person.
-Modern technologies have enabled physicians to consult patients, diagnose their illnesses, and also prescribe medicine through telecommunication.
+Modern technologies have enabled physicians to consult patients, diagnose their illnesses, and prescribe medicine through telecommunication.

 It is an alternative treatment to treat patients with depression and other mental conditions.
 Patients can connect with a psychiatrist or a mental health professional via phone call, teleconference, or video conference to discuss their problems and get treatment.
 Doctors also do it by using video conferencing software and a computer or mobile device.

 The technology will help overcome patients the barriers that prevent them from seeking treatment.
 Telemedicine is presently available for relationship counseling, cognitive behavioral therapy, medication management, and post-hospital care.

 How is telemedicine used for depression?

-Physicians and mental health professionals use high-definition video conferencing to create a similar real experience for the patient as they are meeting the doctor in person.
+Physicians and mental health professionals use high-definition video conferencing to create a similar real experience for the patient as they meet the doctor in person.
 Doctors and psychiatrists use the techniques for the treatment of depression in patients and offering advice to patients.